-Software Defined Networking (SDN) Explained
+Diverse applications of Software Defined Networking

 SDN in Action: Diverse Applications

 Software Defined Networking (SDN) is not just a theoretical concept; it's being actively deployed in various environments to solve real-world networking challenges.
-Its flexibility and programmability, outlined in What is SDN?, enable a wide range of applications.
-The key benefits of SDN, such as agility and centralized control, make it suitable for dynamic and complex network scenarios.
+Its flexibility and programmability enable a wide range of applications.

 Prominent SDN Use Cases